NiLaScience/Vibecoding-Sidequest-Starterpack/readme.md

 ---

+Go from vibecoder to AI-first developer.
+Guaranteed results.

+Top project submission gets paid $250 each month on Sidequests.gg

 ## 0  Why This Course Exists

 The \#1 reason why other courses fail is because they waste your time with theoretical lessons and exercises, instead of spending 90% of your time building.